Solder pastes

 What is a Lead-Free Solder?

-Lead-free solder is a metallic alloy used for joining metals that do not contain lead (Pb).
+Lead-free solder is a metallic alloy used for joining metals that does not contain lead (Pb).
 It's made without harmful lead and uses metals like tin, copper, silver, bismuth, or antimony.
 These alloys are designed to replace traditional lead-based solders due to the environmental and health concerns associated with lead.

 Compared to lead-based solders, lead-free solders typically have higher melting temperatures, requiring adjustments in soldering processes.
 Lead-free solders often exhibit different mechanical properties, such as higher strength and hardness, compared to lead-based solders.